-Sharjah Self-Defence leads on opening day of Round 3 of Khaled bin Mohamed bin Zayed Jiu-Jitsu Championship
+Sharjah Self-Defence Leads On Opening Day Of Round 3 Of Khaled Bin Mohamed Bin Zayed Jiu-Jitsu Championship

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Action PR) Fujairah, 11 April: Round 3 of the Khaled bin Mohamed bin Zayed Jiu-Jitsu Championship (No-Gi) got underway today at Zayed Sports Complex in Fujairah, with strong attendance and close competition between top clubs and academies.
+(MENAFN- Mid-East Info) Round 3 of the Khaled bin Mohamed bin Zayed Jiu-Jitsu Championship (No-Gi) got underway today at Zayed Sports Complex in Fujairah, with strong attendance and close competition between top clubs and academies.
 Sharjah Self-Defence Sports Club finished top of the medal standings on the opening day, followed by Palms Sports – Team 777 in second place and ADMA in third.

-Matches in the Under-12, Under-14 and Under-16 categories were closely contested, with many wins decided by small margins.
-The pace of competition was fast, highlighting the importance of quick reactions and accurate execution, especially in No-Gi matches where there is little room for error.
-As the rounds progress, each result becomes more important in the overall standings, pushing clubs to approach matches with greater focus and consistency across all categories.

 Round 3 will continue tomorrow with competitions in the Under-18, Adults' and Masters divisions, with expectations of stronger competition as the event continues.